nfasano/movie_recsys/README.md

 The rest of this ReadMe.md details the full life-cycle of the recommender system, including the data engineering and machine learning pipelines, as well as building the web-based app.

+Just came here for the awesome recommendations - follow [this link](https://nmfasano5-content-based-movie-recommendation-system.hf.space)
 ____________________________________________________________________________________________

 ### Jump to section